 Kuya Ronald allowed us to fix and wash at his humble abode.
-When everybody was ready, we boarded to the multicab that brought us at Matutinao to bring us to Liloan Port in Santander.
+When everybody was ready, we boarded the multicab that brought us in Matutinao to bring us to Liloan Port in Santander.
 We went to Dumaguete afterwards where the continuation of our adventure was waiting.

 Kawasan Canyoneering Guide:

 Contact Number: +63 905 968 2225 | +63 916 988 7319

 Package Fee: ₱1,500/pax

 Package inclusions: Life vest, helmet, guide, environmental fees, habal-habal ride to the drop off point, dry bag, trekking shoes (if you forgot to bring one), drinking water, and a set meal

 Transport Fee: Bus from Cebu City to Matutinao, Badian is more or less ₱140 per person per way.
 Double that for a two-way fare.
 Transportation from Matutinao to Canlaob, Alegria is already included in the Canyoneering package.